fkhadra/react-toastify-doc/docs/the-gist.md

 sidebar_label: The gist of react-toastify
 ---

-## One ToastContainer to render them

-The toasts inherit ToastContainer's props. **Props defined on toast supersede ToastContainer's props.**

 ```jsx
   import React, { Component } from 'react';
   import { ToastContainer, toast } from 'react-toastify';